lun-ai/sequential-teaching/README.md

 ### Amazon Mechanical Turk data
 All AMT data in csv format can be found in folder data/test/amt

-### setup processing of data from paths to experiment / trials groups
+### Setup processing of data from paths to experiment / trials groups
 data/analysis/analysis.py

 Requirements: